 A retail credit card from your favorite store is enticing.
 If you enjoy shopping and the ability to finance your purchases, you might find yourself eager to submit the application.
 You don't need perfect credit to get approved for a retail credit card, which can make applying even more tempting.
-Opening a line of credit at a retail store offers advantages, but opening several retail credit cards can affect your credit score.
+Some store cards will approve applicants with scores as low as 550, which is considered poor.
+Opening a line of credit at a retail store offers advantages, but opening several retail credit cards can negatively affect your credit score.

 Factors Affecting Approval

 Retail credit card companies consider more than a credit score when reviewing applications.
 Your employment status, ability to pay, willingness to pay and credit score are all factors used to determine approval.
 A person with a low credit score because of lack of credit could be more likely to gain approval than an applicant who has a low score because of missed payments or an account in collection.

 If a store chooses to extend you credit, your credit score and income are generally used to calculate your credit limit.
 Credit card companies may increase your limit after you display a dependable payment history.
 The economy also plays a role in your ability to qualify for a retail credit card.
 Creditors tend to tighten lending standard in a sluggish economy.
 When the economy is booming, standards are often more relaxed.